Hey!

 ✨Stop doing business alone.

-In this week’s episode of Never Stop Dreaming BIGGIE, I’m joined by my husband Brian (the famous “Director of No Fun”) and son Chase for an unfiltered live Q&A with The Brighter Side Society community.
-You’ll discover why family support is the secret ingredient that transforms impossible dreams into inevitable realities.
+In Episode 15 of Never Stop Dreaming Biggie, my husband Brian — the famous “Director of No Fun” — and my son Chase joined me for an unfiltered live Q&A with The Brighter Side Society community.
+What came out of that conversation was a raw, honest look at why family support and community are the secret ingredients that transform impossible dreams into inevitable realities.

 I’ve been called crazy more times than I can count.
 When I started a photo booth business, people said the market was saturated.
 When I launched BevCon, they questioned the need for another conference.
 When I announced plans for a Caribbean bar, friends literally asked if I’d lost my mind.
 But here’s the thing — you’re not crazy, you’re just first.
 And when you’re first, you need people who will believe in your vision even when they can’t see it yet.

 Let me get vulnerable with you.
 When I went through bankruptcy after BevCon, I was at my lowest point.
 Brian and I had just started dating, and instead of running for the hills, he stayed.
-He didn’t just stay – he helped me rebuild.
-When COVID wiped out my businesses, he was there again.
-And now, as we plan The Homestead Bar & Retreat in the Caribbean, he’s not just supportive – he’s actively planning the logistics.
+He didn’t just stay — he helped me rebuild.
+When covid wiped out my businesses, he was there again.
+And now, as we plan The Holmestead Hideaway in the Caribbean, he’s not just supportive — he’s actively planning the logistics.

 My sons have been to more business events than most adults.
 They’ve stuffed name badges, moved tables, and probably rolled their eyes at my entrepreneurial enthusiasm a thousand times.
 But they showed up.
 Chase literally grew up helping me set up festival tents and conference displays.
 Riley has been my unofficial brand photographer since middle school.